cyber03/smartResumeScreener/README.md

 * Significant reduction in manual resume validation and parsing.
 * Real-time semantic ranking ensures accurate candidate-job fit.
 * HR can fetch top candidates in minutes instead of hours of manual review.

-## Contributing

-Contributions are welcome!
-Please create a branch, implement changes, and submit a pull request for review.

-## License

-This project is licensed under MIT License.